zach6439/arduino-macro-pad/README.md

-This is a 8 Button Macropad inspired by: https://www.partsnotincluded.com/diy-stream-deck-mini-macro-keyboard/
+This is a 8 Button Macropad "forked" from: https://www.partsnotincluded.com/diy-stream-deck-mini-macro-keyboard/